ohnekopf/nvhair/README.md

 provide definitions of mandarin chinese characters.
 Currently at a very basic but functional state.
 Inspired by the [Zhongwen](https://github.com/cschiller/zhongwen) browser extension.
 Supports simplified chinese, although it can be set to recognize traditional characters with a little bit of tweaking.

+This program has the advantage of working outside and inside of the browser, so for example on a pdf reader or anywhere where mandarin text can be selected with the mouse.
 ## Requirements
 * [dunst](https://github.com/dunst-project/dunst) notifications daemon with `dunstify`.